A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Results and discussion

-At low rotational speeds the relative angle of the water jet with respect to the rotor is less than the blade inlet angle, causing flow separation on the suction side of the blades which results in a reduced efficiency.
-The same is true about high rotational speeds, only this time flow separation occurs on the pressure side of the blades and is illustrated in \autoref{Figure22} for $\frac{N}{N_n} = \frac{10}{9}$.
-Note that even when the speed ratio is slightly higher than 1, flow separation occurs at the tip of the blades and the adverse pressure gradient can result in undesirable effects such as cavitation \cite{Adhikari}.
+At low rotational speeds, the relative angle between the water jet and the runner is less than the blade entrance angle, causing flow separation on the suction side of the blades and reduced efficiency.
+The same is true about high rotational speeds, only this time flow separation occurs on the pressure side of the blades.
+This behavior is shown in \autoref{Figure17} and illustrated in detail in \autoref{Figure18} for $\frac{N}{N_n} = \frac{10}{9}$.
+Note that even when speed ratio is slightly higher than 1, flow separation occurs at the tip of the blades and the adverse pressure gradient can result in undesirable effects such as cavitation \cite{Adhikari2}.

-Cross-Flow turbine is historically classified as an impulse-type turbine.
-However, \autoref{Figure21} shows that the average relative static pressure of the water that enters the rotor is significantly higher than zero, leading to the conclusion that this turbine must be classified as a mixed-flow turbine \cite{Sammartano1, Kaunda2}.
-The average relative static pressure of water at the rotor entrance is plotted against the speed ratio in \autoref{Figure23}, and the curve illustrates a second-degree relationship between the two parameters.
-This static pressure is caused by the centrifugal acceleration imposed by the rotor and is further elaborated by Sammartano et al. \cite{Sammartano2}.
+Cross-Flow turbines are historically classified as impulse-type turbines.
+However, \autoref{Figure19} shows that the relative static pressure of the water that enters the runner is significantly higher than zero, leading to the conclusion that this design must be classified as a mixed-flow turbine \cite{Sammartano1, Kaunda2}.
+This static pressure is caused by the centrifugal force on the water imposed by the rotation of the runner \cite{Sammartano2}.

-Turbine efficiency reaches a maximum value of 72.8\% when the speed ratio is 0.92, hence 0.92 is considered as the optimal value of the speed ratio and used in future steps to optimize other turbine parameters.
+Turbine efficiency reached a maximum value of 72.8\% for an optimal speed ratio of 0.92 (after interpolation), which was used in the next steps to optimize other turbine parameters.

-\paragraph{Angle of attack} The value of angle of attack is not optimized in this study because the 16 degree value, which is used here, has been the optimal value of angle of attack in numerous studies and is generally believed to yield the best results.
+The next parameter for optimization was angle of attack.
+However, it was not optimized in this study because there is a consensus that the 16-degree value, which was used in our simulations, is optimal and no further optimization is required (see the discussion in \autoref{Section2} and \autoref{TableB1} for more details).

-\paragraph{Admission angle} To optimize the value of admission angle, we changed it from 60 to 120 degrees and analyzed its effects on the efficiency and flow pattern inside the rotor.
-The results of these simulations are plotted in \autoref{Figure24}, and velocity and pressure distribution inside the rotor for some of the cases are shown in \autoref{Figure25} and \autoref{Figure26}, respectively.

-While the plot of turbine efficiency in \autoref{Figure24} is mostly flat, the value obtained for an 80-degree admission angle is notably higher than other angles.
-To explain this result, note that: \begin{itemize} \item[-] for angles greater than 80 degrees, a portion of the water that exits the first stage of the turbine strikes the rotor shaft which decreases turbine efficiency.